bazaarvoice/HostedUIResources/CloudSEO/examples/dotnet/README.md

 - Open DotNetMVCExample.sln in Visual Studio 2010 or later
 - Hit Run icon or F5

-Here is a full list of the parameters you can pass into BV class we instantiated in step 2 above
+Here is a full list of the parameters you can pass into BV class we instantiated above

 Parameter Name | Default value | Example Value(s) | Required | Notes